 #region "Event Handlers"

-string listId = Request["List"].ToString(); // collect the list guid from URL
+string listId = Request["List"].ToString(); // collect the list guid from URLstring docId = Request["Doc"].ToString(); // collect the doc guid from URLstring barCodeValue = "";

 System.Drawing.Image barCodeImage = null;